Daanish2003/multiplayer-game/README.md

 3. To test the multiplayer functionality, open the same URL in a second browser window or a different browser.
 You should see the online player count update immediately.

+> ⚠️ Note:
+The app stores userId and userName in localStorage for teseting purpose only and send to server as token but in real system auth token are used .
+To simulate multiple players, open one tab in normal mode and another in incognito mode, or use two separate browsers.

 ---

 ## Demo